anushuk/Sentence-Classification-using-Deep-Learning/readme.md

 For this model, respective files are as follow:

-1.<b>tfidf_train.py:</b> It will preprocess the text, it will get TF-IDF vector, create and save labels for dependent variable, train the neural network, and will save the model in the current directory.</br>
+1.<b>tfidf_train.py:</b> It will preprocess the text, it will get TF-IDF vector, create and save labels for the dependent variable, train the neural network, and will save the model in the current directory.</br>
 To run it `python tfidf_train.py`

-2.<b>tfidf_test.py:</b> It will preprocess the text, it will load the saved vector, load the trained model, performe predictions, and will create the result output(testing_result_testidf.csv).</br>
+2.<b>tfidf_test.py:</b> It will preprocess the text, it will load the saved vector, load the trained model, perform predictions, and will create the result output file(testing_result_testidf.csv).</br>
 To run it `python tfidf_test.py`

 <h3>Baseline Word2Vec Model </h3>